babenkoivan/todo/README.md

 The default base URL for REST API and GraphQL is `localhost:8080/api`, and `localhost:8080` for gRPC.
 The authentication token received via `login` action can be provided in the `Authorization` header.

-Below you can find the demonstration of the application using three different interfaces.
+Below you can find a demonstration of the application using three different interfaces.

 ### REST API